New Zealand city removes statue of its 'murderous' namesake

 Mayor Paula Southgate said a growing number of people found the statue personally and culturally offensive.

-“We can’t ignore what is happening all over the world and nor should we,” Southgate said in a statement.
+“We can’t ignore what is happening all over the world and nor should we,” Southgate said.
 “At a time when we are trying to build tolerance and understanding between cultures and in the community, I don’t think the statue helps us to bridge those gaps.”

 The city was originally called Kirikiriroa by Maori.
 In the 1860s, it was renamed after Captain John Hamilton, a British officer who was killed in the infamous Gate Pa battle in the city of Tauranga.